sanjeyac/gokickstart/README.md

 ## Application properties

-Like most application, having configurations and constants in a file make them easier to manage, this is a de-fact standard in Spring-Boot with application.yaml
-A `ServerConfig` struct will contain the values of properties.yaml
+Like most application, having configurations and constants in a file make them easier to manage, this is a de-facto standard in Spring-Boot with application.yaml, so a `ServerConfig` struct will contain the values of properties.yaml

 ## Todo next